Chernobyl disaster: Reactor shutdown and power excursion

-Steam explosions
+Explosions

-As the scram continued, the reactor output jumped to around 30,000 MW thermal, 10 times its normal operational output, the indicated last reading on the power meter on the control panel.
+As the scram continued, the reactor output jumped to around 30,000 MW thermal, 10 times its normal operational output, the indicated last reading on the control panel.
 Some estimate the power spike may have gone 10 times higher than that.
-It was not possible to reconstruct the precise sequence of the processes that led to the destruction of the reactor and the power unit building, but a steam explosion, like the explosion of a steam boiler from excess vapour pressure, appears to have been the next event.
+It was not possible to reconstruct the precise sequence of the processes that led to the destruction of the reactor and the power unit building, but a steam explosion appears to have been the next event.
 There is a general understanding that it was explosive steam pressure from the damaged fuel channels escaping into the reactor's exterior cooling structure that caused the explosion that destroyed the reactor casing, tearing off and blasting the upper plate called the upper biological shield, to which the entire reactor assembly is fastened, through the roof of the reactor building.
-This is believed to be the first explosion that many heard.
+This is believed to be the first explosion that many have heard.

-This explosion ruptured further fuel channels, as well as severing most of the coolant lines feeding the reactor chamber, and as a result, the remaining coolant flashed to steam and escaped the reactor core.
+This explosion ruptured further fuel channels, as well as severing most of the coolant lines feeding the reactor chamber.
+As a result, the remaining coolant flashed to steam and escaped the reactor core.
 The total water loss combined with a high positive void coefficient further increased the reactor's thermal power.

 A second, more powerful explosion occurred about two or three seconds after the first; this explosion dispersed the damaged core and effectively terminated the nuclear chain reaction.
-This explosion also compromised more of the reactor containment vessel and ejected hot lumps of graphite moderator.
-The ejected graphite and the demolished channels still in the remains of the reactor vessel caught fire on exposure to air, significantly contributing to the spread of radioactive fallout and the contamination of outlying areas.
+This explosion compromised more of the reactor containment vessel and ejected hot lumps of graphite moderator.
+The ejected graphite and the demolished channels still in the remains of the reactor vessel caught fire on exposure to air, significantly contributing to the spread of radioactive fallout.
+The explosion is estimated to have had the power equivalent of 225 tons of TNT.

 According to observers outside Unit 4, burning lumps of material and sparks shot into the air above the reactor.
 Some of them fell onto the roof of the machine hall and started a fire.
 About 25% of the red-hot graphite blocks and overheated material from the fuel channels was ejected.
 Parts of the graphite blocks and fuel channels were out of the reactor building.
 As a result of the damage to the building, an airflow through the core was established by the core's high temperature.
 The air ignited the hot graphite and started a graphite fire.

 After the larger explosion, several employees at the power station went outside to get a clearer view of the extent of the damage.
-One such survivor, Alexander Yuvchenko, recounts that once he stepped out and looked up towards the reactor hall, he saw a "very beautiful" laser-like beam of blue light caused by the ionized-air glow that appeared to be "flooding up into infinity".
+One such survivor, Alexander Yuvchenko, said that once he stepped out and looked up towards the reactor hall, he saw a "very beautiful" laser-like beam of blue light caused by the ionized-air glow that appeared to be "flooding up into infinity".